aeslaughter/moose/docs/content/utilities/documentation/moose_markdown/index.md

 # MOOSE Flavored Markdown

 Documentation generated using MOOSE is generated using the [python-markdown] package, which includes the ability to use extensions from others as well as define custom extensions.
 The following pages outlines the outside extensions enabled as well as the custom extensions included with [MOOSE]. extensions included as well as the custom syntax defined exclusively for documenting [MOOSE] source code.

 ## MooseDocs Extensions

 Much of the capability that enables the MooseDocs system to be useful for creating documentation stems from the set of custom extensions created.
 In general, these extensions add commands, which begin with an exclamation point (!) and some number of arguments.
 Therefore, each extension contains configuration options at the extension level and each command defined as a settings that can be applied.

-The Table \ref{moose-extensions} summarizes all of the available MooseDocs extensions and provides a link to another page that details the use and configuration of the extension as a well as a list of any commands add associated settings defined in the extension.
+\ref{moose-extensions} summarizes all of the available MooseDocs extensions and provides a link to another page that details the use and configuration of the extension as a well as a list of any commands add associated settings defined in the extension.